-Chest tube placement is a surgical procedure in which a tube is inserted into the chest to act as a drain.
-The chest tube drains blood, fluid or air from the pleural space, the area between the inner and outer linings of the lung, allowing the lungs to fully expand.
-It can be performed either as a independent procedure or in conjunction with heart surgery.
+Chest-tube placement (thoracostomy) is a surgical procedure in which a tube is inserted into the chest to act as a drain.
+The tube drains blood, fluid or air from the pleural space (the area between the inner and outer linings of the lung), enabling the lungs to fully expand.
+It can be performed as an independent procedure or in conjunction with heart surgery.

 - Surgical complication

 - Traumatic injury to the chest

 - Pneumothorax (air leakage from the lung into the chest)

 - Fluid buildup in the chest (pleural effusion)

 - Hemothorax (accumulation of blood in the pleural space)

 - Emphysema or other disease

 Treating infections or abscesses can also require chest-tube placement.

 Symptoms of lung collapse that may or may not necessitate chest-tube placement include the following: